dancodes8/markupWebsite/content/resume/index.md

 ###### <font size="4.5"> **Busselton Freight Services** </font> <div style="text-align: left">**Australia** <br> **Business Analyst / Dir of BD** · **Mar 2013 - Present**</div>

 > - Financial modeling for the business
-> - Increased efficiency in the business through business improvement - route efficiency in fleet reduciong costs
+> - Increased efficiency in the business through business improvement - route efficiency in fleet reducing costs
-> - Continuously identifying savings over several departments in the business
+> - Continuously identifying savings across several departments in the business
-> - Imnplemented new delivery method after vigorous simulations and live testing, and continuously train & support operations team during implementation
+> - Implemented new delivery methods after rigorous simulations and live testing, and continuously trained & supported operations team during implementation
 > - Pricing & costing analysis
 > - Software integration, including but not limited to - transport management system, GPS tracking, payment system, fatigue management system
 > - Collaborated with clients to integrate their systems with Busselton Freight Services' seamlessly
-> - Created a stand alone fatigue management system by utilising API data out of tracking software - utilizing Python, and displaying it in a Gantt chart format for respective outputs
+> - Created a standalone fatigue management system by utilising API data out of tracking software - utilizing Python, and displaying it in a Gantt chart format for respective outputs
 > - Main conduit between business and its outsourced IT company to implement new software and IT improvements
-> - Dymnamically managed subcontractor's paymnents by using a cost model that is fair and adheres to government guidelines
+> - Dynamically managed subcontractors' payments by using a cost model that is fair and adheres to government guidelines
 > - Automation with Python and Playwright/Selenium
 > - Manage all reporting via PowerBI